oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 ### iOS 13 changes (2019)

 In 2019, Apple introduced `prefersEphemeralWebBrowserSession` as an option for `ASWebAuthenticationSession`.
 If this option is set to true, `ASWebAuthenticationSession` does not show the prompt above, and as a consequence, it does not share cookies with Safari.
 This gives developers a choice.
-Either they gain  a better user experience without no confusing prompt and no SSO, or they get  SSO, along with the annoying prompt.
+Either they gain  a better user experience with no confusing prompt and no SSO, or they get  SSO, along with the annoying prompt.
 ## `SFAuthenticationSession` or `ASWebAuthenticationSession` behavior
 The various browser options offer differing levels of cookie sharing in order to limit websites'  ability to track a user.